 - Kernel time-slicing of threads

-- For example, user level threads holding a spin-lock can be pre-empted, which can potentially cause all other user threads to wait.
+- For example, user level threads holding a spin-lock can be pre-emptied, which can potentially cause all other user threads to wait.

-The basic principle about scheduler actication is to expose revocation: telling me when you take something away.
+The basic principle about scheduler activation is to expose revocation: telling me when you take something away.
 This is basically the same idea as the exokernel.
 For example, interfaces like

 - Multi-threaded programs are still given an address space

 - Facilitate flow of kernel information between user and kernel threads